-5.3.1 XSP Baseline and Performance Methodology
+4.3.1 XSP Baseline and Performance Methodology

-To measure performance, the XSP utilizes the ISO Type 1^{12} baseline methodology, which is the default baseline methodology set forth by the CAISO for the PDR product.
-The XSP utilized the whole-premise meter data (i.e. no sub-metering).
-The baseline is a "10-in-10" calculation that takes the average of a target number of the most recent similar day-type non-event days, subject to a morning-of adjustment with a \pm 20% cap.
-Below is a detailed example of the baseline calculation process.
+To measure performance, the XSP utilizes the ISO Type $1^{12}$ baseline methodology, which is a longestablished baseline methodology set forth by the CAISO for the PDR product.
+The XSP utilizes the whole-premise meter data (i.e. no sub-metering).
+The baseline is a "10-in-10" calculation that takes the average of a target number of the most recent similar day-type non-event days, subject to a morning-of adjustment with a $\pm$ 20% cap.
+Below is a detailed example of the baseline calculation process for a trade date where both load increase and decrease events occurred.
+The